 Article

 A QCD is a direct gift from your IRA to a qualified charity.
-Once you reach the age of 70.5 and begin the Required Minimum Distributions [RMD] from your IRA, you can use QCDs for your charitable planning.
-A gift made through a QCD counts toward your annual RMD.
+Once you reach the age of 70.5, you can use QCDs for your charitable planning.
+A gift made through a QCD counts toward your annual Required Minimum Distribution (RMD).
 (Your RMD is taxed as ordinary income.)
 Reducing your RMD total by the QCD amount lowers your adjusted gross income and taxable income and, therefore, your income tax due.
 A QCD also provides an opportunity to leverage your charitable gift: you deposited the money into the IRA without paying taxes, the money grew tax-deferred for the time it was in the account, and the money is received by the charity as a tax-free gift.

 Qualified charitable distribution rules include: